securitypoodle/Cyber-Training-Platforms/SecurityBlueTeam/Blue Team Level 2 Writeup.md

 # Blue Team Level 2 Writeup
 ## Intro

 Blue Team Level 2 (BTL2) by Security Blue Team is an excellent course and certification for those interested in furthering their career and knowledge in security operations and incident response beyond the junior and intermediate levels.
 I had the privilege to take and (thankfully) pass the exam early 2024, and can say with confidence - this exam is no joke.
-They provide 5 months access to the course and lab environment (w/ 120 hours of lab runtime), and you better believe I utilized all of the time available (extentions are available to purchase for those that need some extra time).
+They provide 5 months access to the course and lab environment (w/ 120 hours of lab runtime), and you better believe I utilized all of the time available (extensions are available to purchase for those that need some extra time).

 I will not go into detail on what each of the domains/sections specifically cover in detail (there are other writeups I'll link below for that), but I will provide context to how I felt about and approached each domain.
 I'll also share some exam tips I think helped me pass.